or-pinto/or-pinto/README.md

 With a strong background in Full Stack Development, I am now focused on mastering the fundamentals of AI to create impactful solutions.

 ## 🎉 Accomplishments:
-- Contributed to Hunderds of Millions visits and thousands of concurrent players.
+- Contributed to 100M+ visits and thousands of concurrent players.
 - Worked with & for worldwide-top developers (Xuefei, FrootLoopsPoptart, Aexural, TM951, to name a few...).
 - Developer Forum profile with 816 days visited, 34k posts read, 743 likes receive, 7d read time and many rare badges: https://devforum.roblox.com/u/complexmetatable/summary
 - I have over 540+ places created on Roblox, and numerous other projects in the relevant fields.